cucumber/cucumber-eclipse-update-site/README.md

 ![cucumber eclipse](/assets/cucumber-black-128.png) Eclipse plugin update site

+**NOT YET AVAILABLE**
+_This new update site will automatically provide the last stable version for the next release version_

 This update site is automatically updated with the latest release of the Cucumber Eclipse plugin.

 They are 3 ways to install the Cucumber eclipse plugin